mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ## Utilities

-Certain tools common in bitcoin-like currencies may not be in a standard library.
+Certain tools common in bitcoin-like currencies may not be in a standard library used in the language of your project.

 ### Decoding transactions